magdesign/PocketVJ-CP-exh/ROADMAP.md

 ## Currently in the pipeline:
 <br />
-- add simple paint tool to draw masks with [pygame](https://github.com/MiniGirlGeek/pygame-paintme) or [python](https://gist.github.com/Kaabasane/a4f1fb10d27611bdd6b4ccf6b9206a9b) or [this](https://www.codershubb.com/create-the-simple-paint-app-using-python/) <br />

 - make sure disk will never be overfilled with logs or tmp files <br />
 - play all video files random (modify the PIR script for this) there is a [sketch](https://github.com/magdesign/PocketVJ-CP-v3/blob/master/sync/randomvideoplayer) <br />
 - add volume setting with store function<p/>
-- move update everything to a seperate script so we can directly update without having to do it 2x<p/>
 - move overlay into a seperate folder, update manual on this<p/>
 <p/>